KabiruH/GOT-quotes/README.md

     -Brave
 and others.

+The API used for this miniweb application is https://gameofthronesquotes.xyz/

 To access the site you input *any username and password.* This will lead you to the content pages